 FAQs

-Why has the euro been rising?
+Why has the euro been dropping?

 Will the euro go up or down?

-When is the best time to trade euro?
+When is the best time to trade Euro?

 Is euro a buy, sell or hold?